shoelim/shoelim.github.io/_pages/dynamai.md

   - /dynamai
 ---

-Dynamai is a fundamental machine learning (funML) research lab grounded in applied mathematics and statistics.
+Dynamai is a fundamental machine learning (funML) research lab grounded in applied mathematics.
 We pursue research to understand and advance ML systems, closing the gap between mathematical rigor and real-world impact.
 Our main areas of interest include the foundations of **generative modeling**, **sequence modeling**, **robustness and reliability in ML**, and **ML for science**.
 We work closely with research groups and institutions around the world, partnering with leading researchers to accelerate discovery and impact.
 <br>

 ## News